Numerical Challenges in Modeling Gravothermal Collapse in Self-Interacting Dark Matter Halos

 \section{Numerical Effects on SIDM Halo Evolution}

 This section explores how various numerical implementations of an N-body code affect the evolution of an SIDM halo.
-In particular, we consider effects of the SIDM implementation method (Kernel-Overlap, Spline, or Top-Hat), the numerical resolution, the gravitational force softening, and the time-stepping criterion.
+In particular, we consider effects of the SIDM implementation method (Kernel Overlap, Spline, or Top Hat), the numerical resolution, the gravitational force softening, and the time-stepping criterion.
 Each of the following subsections examines the effects of these variations on outputs such as the density profile evolution or the total energy of the system.